 First, we are interested in the molecular function and mechanism of Iroquois (Irx) transcription factors in the heart, which are not only implicated in organ development, but also in energy homeostasis regulation.
-We are currently investigating the individual and overlapping functions of Irx proteins in development and disease of cardiac conduction system and ventricular chambers.
+We are currently investigating the individual and overlapping functions of Irx proteins in the development and disease of the cardiac conduction system and ventricular chambers.

 - The function and molecular mechanism of Irx3 in the ventricular conduction system programming in the developing and diseased heart.

 - Transcriptional and non-transcriptional functions of Irx5 in the diseased heart.

 - The overlapping function of Irx3/4 during the ventricular compaction process of the heart.

 - Developmental role of Irx1 in the electrophysiological properties of the atrioventricular conduction system.